Aira

 Verify GHCR authentication:

-docker pull ghcr.io/aira-verify/backend:latest
+docker pull ghcr.io/aira-proof/backend:latest

 If it fails, re-authenticate with your provided token.